alexandor91/Drone_3DEstimator/README.md

   else if (diff < -F_PI) \
 	  zFromX(0) -= 2.f*F_PI;\
 '''
+This update will include the magnetometer measurements, the error between magnetometer and the current state estimate is taken into consideration to correct the angle error.
 ### 5. GPS update
+The counterpart is from line 300 to 312.
 '''
   hPrime(0, 0) = 1;\
   hPrime(1, 1) = 1;\